List of Christian synonyms

 In Christianity, there are a number of other words used to refer to Christians.

 In the New Testament

 Christian

 The word Christian is used three times in the New Testament: Acts 11:26, Acts 26:28, and 1 Peter 4:16.
 The original usage in all three New Testament verses reflects a derisive element in the term Christian to refer to followers of Christ who did not acknowledge the emperor of Rome.

 Disciple

 Disciple is common in the Gospels and Acts, and is the "characteristic name for those who gathered around Jesus during his ministry".
-It is also frequently used in the Book of Acts but not in the New Testament epistles.
+It is a not used in the New Testament epistles.